 Previous researchers have used a subset of these five dimensions to build proxemic-aware interfaces that react more naturally and seamlessly to people's expectations of proxemics.
-Hello Wall [23] introduced the notion of 'distance-dependent semantics', where the distance of a person to the display defined the possible interactions and the information shown on the display.
-Similarly, Vogel's public ambient display [24] relates people's presence in four discrete zones around the display to how they can interact with the digital content.
-Ju [12] explored transitions between implicit and explicit interaction with a proxemicaware office whiteboard: interaction from afar is public and implicit, but becomes more explicit and private when closer.
-Ballendat et al. [2] developed a variety of proxemicaware interaction techniques, illustrated through the example of a home media player application.
-The system exploits almost all of the 5 dimensions: it activates when the first person enters, reveals more content when approaching and looking at the screen, switches to full screen view when a person sits down, and pauses the video when the person is distracted (e.g., receiving a phone call).
-If a second person enters, the way that the information displays is altered to account for two viewers in the room.
+Hello Wall [29] introduced the notion of 'distance-dependent semantics', where the distance of a person to the display defined the possible interactions and the information shown on the display.
+Similarly, Vogel's public ambient display [31] relates people's presence in four discrete zones around the display to how they can interact with the digital content.
+Snibbe [28] investigated people's use of proxemics in the Boundary Functions public interactive art installation, where they also noticed cultural differences in people's implicit use of proxemics (similar to Hall's observations).
+Ju [15] explored transitions between implicit and explicit interaction with a proxemic-aware office whiteboard: interaction from afar is public and implicit, but becomes more explicit and private when closer.
+Ballendat et al. [2] developed a variety of proxemic-aware interaction techniques, illustrated through the example of a home media player application.
+Their system exploits almost all of the 5 dimensions: it activates when the first person enters, reveals more content when approaching and looking at the screen, switches to full screen view when a person sits down, and pauses the video when the person is distracted (e.g., receiving a phone call).
+If a second person enters, the way that the information displays is altered to account for two viewers in the room [2].